Haringey Heartlands and Wood Green - proposed changes to bus routes 91, N91, 123 and 232

 Will the scheme be coupled with improvements to Wood Green high road and Turnpike Lane to reduce traffic?
 Eg. Pedestrianisation, widening pavements and planting of trees?
 Will the Wightman road/Turnpike Lane junction be improved for pedestrians?

-Max100 asked 6 months ago
+Max100 asked about 1 year ago

 Thank you for your question.
 The roads and public areas you mention in your question are not TfL administered.
 The London Borough of Haringey are the highway authority who will be response for maintenance and any schemes to improve the areas or change them.